LPG price hiked by Rs 50; rates up by Rs 244 in one year | Headlines

 Rates differ from state to state depending on the incidence of local taxes such as VAT.
 Prices are higher in states with higher taxes.

-Alongside, oil firms also hiked the price of commercial LPG cylinders -- the ones used by establishments like hotels and restaurants.
-It now costs Rs 2,012.50 per 19-kg cylinder in the national capital, up from Rs 2,021 per cylinder.
+Alongside, oil firms also reduced the price of commercial LPG cylinders -- the ones used by establishments like hotels and restaurants.
+It now costs Rs 2,012.50 per 19-kg cylinder in the national capital, down from Rs 2,021 per cylinder.

 International oil prices have been on the rise this year.
 They jumped to a 13-year high of USD 140 per barrel in March before shedding some of the gains.
 Brent was trading at USD 103.92 per barrel on Wednesday.